Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Application to GOES-15 data

 \subsection{Comparison based on Mean Squared Prediction Error}

 For this dataset, reference wind fields are not available.
 Hence, we compare the two methods based on Mean Squared Prediction Error (MSPE) while predicting standardized brightness temperature fields.
 To predict $Z$ at a spatial location $\bm{x}$ at time $t$, we consider $\bm{Z}_D(\cdot, t - 1)$, the standardized data in $D(\bm{x}, t - 1)$ and estimated winds at time $t - 2$.
-This is because the estimated winds at time $t - 1$ uses data from time $t$.
-The predicted standardized temperature is calculated as the mean of the Gaussian conditional distribution of $Z(\bm{s}, t)$ given $\bm{Z}_D(\cdot, t - 1)$ under the stationary space-time drift model with estimated drift parameter $\widehat{\bm{u}}(\bm{s}, t - 2)$.
+This is because the estimated winds at time $t - 2$ uses data from times $t - 3, t - 2$ and $t - 1$.
+The predicted standardized temperature is calculated as the mean of the Gaussian conditional distribution of $Z(\bm{s}, t)$ given $\bm{Z}_D(\cdot, t - 1)$ under the stationary Mat\'ern space-time drift model with estimated drift parameter $\widehat{\bm{u}}(\bm{s}, t - 2)$.
+We predict standardized brightness temperature using the raw and smoothed versions of the wind estimates from both algorithms.
 We also consider a naive approach of predicting the brightness temperature fields, where the the data at time $t - 1$ is considered to be the predicted standardized brightness temperature fields at time $t$.
-We call it the baseline prediction and the performances of the two methods are assessed relative to the baseline MSPE.
-Table \ref{mytable3} compares the raw and smoothed estimates of the wind components in terms of MSPE.

-From Table \ref{mytable3}, we can conclude that the proposed model outperforms the DMW algorithm.
-We also see that smoothing the estimates does provide a better picture of the wind fields over Northeast Colorado.
-Figure \ref{fig3.7} provides maps of predicted standardized brightness temperature using the estimated winds from STDM along with the lower and upper prediction maps for the brightness temperature fields, calculated using prediction variances.
-Figure \ref{fig3.7} also shows the observed temperature fields for the three consecutive time points.
-Figure \ref{fig3.7} shows that our model captures the main features in the temperature fields over Northeast Colorado.
-Our model also captures the wind movement over the region since we can see similar movements of features across the region as compared to the ones tracked along in the original images.
+We call it the persistence prediction and the performances of the two methods are assessed relative to the baseline MSPE.
+Table \ref{mytable4} compares the raw and smoothed wind estimates in terms of MSPE for 4 consecutive time points corresponding to the two data buffers.
+From Table \ref{mytable3}, we conclude that the proposed model outperforms the DMW Algorithm.
+We also see that smoothing the estimates results in more precise predicted brightness temperature fields and hence provides a better picture of the wind fields over Colorado.
+Figure \ref{fig3.7} provides maps of predicted brightness temperature at a subset of spatial locations and at $t = 196$ and $t = 325$ respectively using the smoothed estimated winds from STDM.
+It can be seen that our model captures the main features in the brightness temperature fields over Colorado.
+Our model also captures the wind movement over the region since we can see similar patterns of features across the region as compared to the ones tracked along in the original images (see Fig \ref{fig2a}).